sudoxyz/qBittorrent-Auto-Limit/README.md

 ```
 python3 autolimit.py --apps 1 Notepad
 ```
-This will look for Notepad.
+This will look for Notepad.exe
 If its found the download speed will be limited to 1mb/s